 We Did This Together

 VISIONING + STRATEGIC ALIGNMENT

 NetApp senior leaders hired Kotter to help them achieve three strategic goals: grow market share, implement global partnerships, and drive efficiencies to lower operating costs.
 We began by increasing the level of true urgency across the company, aligning hearts and minds around the opportunity to be a leader in the emerging cloud computing market.
-65% of all worldwide field operations personnel volunteered to help, laser focused on the same North Star.
+65% of all worldwide field operations personnel volunteered to help, laser-focused on the same North Star.
 Together we harnessed this employee engagement and the creativity that followed in a coordinated way.
-The organization stopped the decline and boldly wrote a new chapter of their story, jumping three market share positions.
+The organization stopped the decline and boldly wrote a new chapter of its story, jumping three market share positions.
 Now years after our engagement, the new ways of thinking and working together set in motion by Kotter continue to be an engine of possibility.

 ”"It was the work of Kotter that fundamentally helped us structure our thinking.
 The essence of change is all around urgency.
 If you can keep urgency in good times, that’s a special team and leadership style.
 That's what makes extraordinary results happen."TOM MENDOZAVICE CHAIRMAN, NETAPP